CarolineMLynch/kedro/docs/source/tutorial/set_up_data.md

 ## Register the datasets

-You now need to register the datasets so they can be loaded by Kedro.
-All Kedro projects have a `conf/base/catalog.yml` file, and you register each dataset by adding a named entry into the `.yml` file.
+Next, register the datasets so Kedro can load them.
+All Kedro projects have a `conf/base/catalog.yml` file; to register each dataset, add a named entry into the `.yml` file.
 The entry should include the following:

 * File location (path)
 * Parameters for the given dataset
 * Type of data
 * Versioning

-Kedro supports a number of different data types, and those supported can be found in the API documentation.
-Kedro uses [`fssspec`](https://filesystem-spec.readthedocs.io/en/latest/) to read data from a variety of data stores including local file systems, network file systems, cloud object stores and HDFS.
+Kedro supports a number of different data types - details of these are included in the API documentation.
+Kedro uses [`fssspec`](https://filesystem-spec.readthedocs.io/en/latest/) to read data from a variety of data stores, including local file systems, network file systems, cloud object stores and HDFS.

 ### `csv`

-For the spaceflights data, first register the `csv` datasets by adding this snippet to the end of the `conf/base/catalog.yml` file:
+For the spaceflights data, first add this snippet to the end of the `conf/base/catalog.yml` file to register the `csv` datasets:

 ```yaml
 companies: